agerasev/vecmat-rs/README.md

 ### Planning

-+ Eigen and singular decomposition for matrices.
++ Eigen- and singular decomposition for matrices.
 + Moebuis transformation.
 + `Rotation4`.